VanCityGuide

 Add dependants and update when status changes

-Add your spouse and children to your MSP application — there's no extra cost (since 2020 BC eliminated MSP premiums entirely).
+Add your spouse and children to your MSP application — there's no extra cost (BC eliminated MSP premiums in January 2020).
 Children under 19 are automatically covered by the parent's enrolment.

 What to watch for